 Intrinsic Motivation for Life-long Learning

 In today's fast-paced academic climate, which is frequently focused on data-driven results and achieving benchmarks, it can be hard for students to find motivation to complete their schoolwork beyond extrinsic motivators - the desire to please their parents, the grades that get them into Harvard, the gleaming credential of "valedictorian" on their transcripts.
 My teaching practices, therefore, aim to encourage students to find intrinsic motivators by creating a classroom environment that encourages autonomy, mastery, and purpose.
 I create an autonomous setting by giving students structured choices on different aspects of their work, from which texts they'd like to explore in class to what format they should use on their final project for a unit to best demonstrate their understanding.
 I encourage mastery by scaffolding students' skills and knowledge in theatre in order for them to achieve smaller goals that build towards large improvements.
 And lastly, I instill a sense of purpose in my students by encouraging them to determine for themselves what value theatre has in their lives and society as a whole.
-This topic has become the subject of my research from the PRMT program, which I expect to complete in late April 2016.
+This topic became the subject of my research from the PRMT program, the final product of which can be viewed here.

 A Classroom Built on Passion and Motivation

 In summary, I'm committed to using theatre in a variety of ways to make the best use of its many unique qualities.
 I see theatre as a tool to enhance the learning of non-drama subjects as well as a subject in and of itself.
 I strive to teach my students to be intrinsically motivated so that they will see learning as a life-long practice rather than a means to an end.
 Ultimately, the joy that I derive from teaching comes from the students that I work with, and watching them evolve into independent, empowered, socially conscious adults is the best thing I could hope to do with my life.